ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 ## Other machines of the IBM Mag Card family

-I own the following "Mag Card/II family" machines (although not a Mag Card II proper):
+I own the following "Mag Card/II family" machines:

 - [IBM Mag Card/A](https://typewriterdatabase.com/1976-ibm-mag-carda.17985.typewriter)
 - [IBM Memory Typewriter](https://typewriterdatabase.com/1974-ibm-memory-typewriter.15426.typewriter)
 - [IBM Memory Typewriter 100](https://typewriterdatabase.com/1981-ibm-memory-typewriter-100.18932.typewriter)
 - [IBM Electronic Selectric Composer](https://typewriterdatabase.com/1978-ibm-electronic-selectric-composer.20011.typewriter)

+The following machines would be nice to complete that collection:

-But the first IBM Magnetic Card/Selectric Typewriter (MC/ST) came out in 1969.
+- The first IBM Magnetic Card/Selectric Typewriter (MC/ST), which came out in 1969.
 It had a different style of console from the newer and more stylish MagCard/II console, in fact it looks more like the MT/ST, although a little smaller.

-Other related machines, including the Mag Card II, and the Mag Card Executive, interest me as well, in addition to the original Mag Card.
+- The Mag Card II proper.
+- The Mag Card Executive

 ## Olivetti Programma 101